 Once a recipe is complete a craft port button will appear which can be used to craft the port which may be either a weapon or piece of equipment.
 The port will be crafted and fitted to your ship.
 If you have no free ports on your ship you will not be able to craft the port.

-Port crafting is non deterministic and results will vary not only on the parts used, but external factors like your skill levels and ship type and condition.
+>Port crafting is non deterministic and results will vary not only on the parts used, but external factors like your skill levels and ship type and condition.
+The higher your skill, the less variation there is in this however.

 Crafting supplies using the hydroponics module is the most basic form of crafting in the game.
 It simply requires organic commodities in your hold to operate and can be used to create supplies on demand.
 This is useful if you plan to head into the frontier away from civilisation for extended periods or when completing some deep space expedition missions.